 7. Track Readers' Behavior

-Monitoring your readers' behavior and increase the knowledge you have about your target audience is probably the biggest advantage of using online flipbooks compared to PDFs.
+Monitoring your readers' behavior and increasing the knowledge you have about your target audience is probably the biggest advantage of using online flipbooks compared to PDFs.

 Most online publishing platforms provide in-depth statistics of how your readers interact with your online documents, such as:

-- and what time of day your users read your documents.
+- What time of day your users read your documents

-- You can also see which countries visitors come from, which platforms, browsers, and devices visitors use.
+- Which countries visitors come from, which platforms, browsers, and devices they use

 You are also able to dig into which links, pictures, animations, icons, and pages are the most popular with the